Support Services

 Notification of Transfer Rights

-The Superintendent shall notify parents of all students in a school designated as persistently dangerous, and the parents of any student who becomes a victim of the victim of a violent criminal offense on school grounds, of their child’s right to transfer out of the school they currently attend.
+The Superintendent will notify parents of all students in a school designated as persistently dangerous, and the parents of any student who becomes a victim of the victim of a violent criminal offense on school grounds, of their child’s right to transfer out of the school they currently attend.
 The notice shall:

 1. Explain that students may transfer only to a safe public school at the same grade level within the district